nicolettagiacalone/webpack-boilerplate-template/README.md

 ## How you could use this template
 To build a HTML5 or Wordpress Theme.
-**This is not a configuration to build Frontend assets for Gutenberg blocks in Wordpress V.5**
+**This is not intended to be a guide about how to build front-end assets for Gutenberg blocks in Wordpress V.5**

 ## ToDo:
 - Improve output filenames: use different bundle names for `production` and `development` mode.